-There are four dam safety emergency level categories for the Syphon Canyon Dam.
-The sections below describe how each emergency level applies to the dam, and Table 5-1 Emergency Level Determination is provided for different incidents that pose dam safety hazards.
+There are four dam safety emergency level categories for the Sand Canyon Dam.
+The sections below describe how each emergency level applies to the dam.
+Table 5-1 describes different incidents that pose dam safety hazards.

 High Flow - High Flows in System, No Threat to Dam